HotDoc Now Available To Book In-Room Appointments. Call Directly for Phone Consultations. Mon–Fri8am–5pm 03 9890 1811

 The first live birth from IVF was Louise Brown in England in July 1978.
-In fact, Louise Brown has now gone on to have 2 children herself, both conceived naturally.
+In fact, Louise Brown has now gone on to have two children herself, both conceived naturally.

 There are many reasons why IVF may be recommended for you.

-Artificial Insemination is the name given to a procedure where sperm are placed into the female reproductive system by means other than intercourse.
-IUI is the most common form of AI used.
+Artificial insemination (AI) is the name given to a procedure where sperm are placed into the female reproductive system by means other than intercourse.
+Intrauterine insemination (IUI) is the most common form of AI used.
 Only doctors can perform AI under the Assisted Reproductive Treatment Act 2008, although a person is not prevented from performing self-insemination.